- Professor Nick Prior

 Research Interests and Current Projects

-I've just completed a manuscript, Popular Music, Digital Technology and Society (Sage, 2018) which aims to move social science-based scholarship on pop music into contemporary territories shaped by globalised, digitalised, networked relations.
+I've just completed a monograph, Popular Music, Digital Technology and Society (Sage, 2018) which aims to move social science-based scholarship on pop music into contemporary territories shaped by globalised, digitalised, networked relations.
 Comprising seven chapters, the text explores how the advent of a range of digital technologies and processes including MIDI, smartphones, apps, Virtual Studio Technologies, Auto-Tune, video games, personal computers and streaming services, favours new types of engagements with popular music production and consumption.
 I have an interest in mediations of the voice and what I call electronic vocalities, as well as the changing sounds of popular music in the post-1980s period.